CCM19-Plugins

 }

-If translatable information is missing in a language, the English information is used as a fallback.
+If translatable entries are missing in a language, the English entry is used as a fallback.

-Plugins can also provide their own dependencies using Composer.
-To do this, the composer.lock and the vendor/-directory must be included in the main directory of the plugin.
-The dependencies of the plugin are then automatically loaded when the plugin is activated.
+Plugins can also include their own dependencies via Composer.
+To do this, the composer.lock file and the vendor/-directory must be included in the plugin’s main directory.
+The plugin’s dependencies are then automatically loaded when the plugin is activated.

 Templates

-Templates from the templates/-directory of the plugin are integrated via Twig-namespaces according to the @plugin:PluginVerzeichnis/ scheme.
+Templates from the plugin’s templates/-directory are included via Twig-namespaces according to the @plugin:PluginDirectory/ scheme.

-In the above example-plugin, templates/index.html.twig would therefore be @plugin:ExamplevendorReallySpecialPlugin/index.html.twig.
+In the example above with the-plugin, templates/index.html.twig would therefore be @plugin:ExamplevendorReallySpecialPlugin/index.html.twig.

-To add or edit templates of menu items other than your own, the events App\Event\TemplateResolveEvent and App\Event\TemplateRenderEvent can be used.
+To add to or edit templates for menu items other than your own, you can use the App\Event\TemplateResolveEvent and App\Event\TemplateRenderEvent events.

-With App\Event\TemplateResolveEvent, any template-file (including those that are included with {% include(...) %}, for example) can be extended or replaced with its own template.
-For this purpose, $event->extendTemplate('@plugin:ExamplevendorReallySpecialPlugin/....twig') is usually used to replace or supplement parts of the output with Twig-blocks.
+With App\Event\TemplateResolveEvent, any template-file (including those included using {% include(…) %}, for example) can be extended or replaced with a custom template.
+To do this, you typically use $event->extendTemplate('@plugin:ExamplevendorReallySpecialPlugin/….twig') to replace or supplement parts of the output using Twig-blocks.

-With App\Event\TemplateRenderEvent template-variables can be read or set with $event->get() and $event->set() and menu item-templates (not included sub-templates) can also be extended or replaced.
+With App\Event\TemplateRenderEvent, template-variables can be read using $event->get() and set using $event->set(), and menu item-templates (excluding sub--templates) can also be extended or replaced.

 class BackendTemplateListener implements EventSubscriberInterface